METALS-Growth angst sees copper retreat further

 LONDON, Aug 6 (Reuters) - Copper prices slid on Monday due to worries about the damage to global economic growth from the trade dispute between the United States and its trading partners and a stronger dollar.

-Benchmark copper on the London Metal Exchange was down 1.5 percent at $6,113 a tonne.
-Prices of the metal used widely in power and construction have tumbled more than 15 percent since hitting a 4-1/2-year high of $7,348 in June.
+Benchmark copper on the London Metal Exchange was down 2.1 percent at $6,075 a tonne.
+Prices have tumbled more than 15 percent since hitting a 4-1/2-year high of $7,348 in June.

 “Metal prices are discounting a 25 percent chance of a recessionary event being triggered by trade frictions and that compares with a much, much lower number 2-3 months ago,” said Bernstein analyst Paul Gait.